trixi-framework/HOHQMesh.jl/docs/src/HQMTool_Tour.md

 where outFile is the name of the control file (traditionally with a .control extension).
 `saveProject` is automatically called when a mesh is generated.

-The third example `interactive_outer_boundary_generic.jl` is identical to that which was explained above except that the function calls use the generic versions of functions, e.g., `new` or `add!`.
+Note, a third example script `interactive_outer_boundary_generic.jl` is identical to that which was explained above except that the function calls use the generic versions of functions, e.g., `new` or `add!`.

-Methods are available to edit a model.
-For example to move the center of the outer boundary.